hoonzis/hoonzis.github.io/_posts/2012-01-16-bind-able-layer-for-bing-maps.md

 blogger_id: tag:blogger.com,1999:blog-1710034134179566048.post-8163684139737279068
 blogger_orig_url: http://hoonzis.blogspot.com/2012/01/bind-able-layer-for-bing-maps.html
 ---
-I had a special requirement on showing items on Bing Map.

 I needed to show a collection of collections of objects - in this case bike routes.
 Actually each route was composed of collection of routes (which could be interconnected at some places).
 This cannot be achieved only by **MapItemsControl** - which can render only one dimensional collection.

 So what I really need was to add dynamically a collection of **MapItemsControl** to the map.